qwesix/Chess_Neural_Network/README.md

 # Performance
 In one word: bad.
 I use the [python-chess](https://python-chess.readthedocs.io/en/latest/) Board class and it's slow.
 On a 4-core Processor (i7-4790) simulating 4 moves ahead needs up to 20 minutes.
-(Without using a neural network) In future I want to improve the performance of by exchanging the the chess engine or using C++.
+(Without using a neural network) In future I want to improve the performance by exchanging the the chess engine or using C++.

 # Play a game
 There is no Graphical User Interface now, it's only possible to play on console.
 Just start the main script.